NiloGregginz33/QMGRExperiments/README.md

 1. **Install Cursor**: Download from [cursor.sh](https://cursor.sh/)
 2. **Open the project**: Open the QM1 directory in Cursor
 3. **Explore the codebase**: Use Cursor's AI features to understand the experimental protocols
-4. **Run experiments**: Use the terminal within Cursor to execute experiments
+4. **Run experiments**: Use the terminal or prompt engine within Cursor to execute experiments
 5. **Analyze results**: Navigate between experiment code and analysis scripts seamlessly

 ### **Alternative Development Environments**